da0p/GithubPage/_posts/2025-02-16-BLE_Review.md

 ### Coded PHY

 - A new PHY configuration introduced in 5.0.
-- Increase maximum range without increasing transmit power.
-Coded PHY provides enhanced bit error detection and correction, allowing further range while staying within the maximum BER.
+- Increase maximum range without increasing transmit power (4 time range).
+Coded PHY provides enhanced bit error detection and correction (**Forward Error Correction**), allowing further range while staying within the maximum BER.
   This is achieved at a cost to data rate, as it increases the number of symbols per bit.
+- **Trade-offs**:
+  - **Higher power consumption:** since transmitting multiple symbols to represent one bit of data, resulting in longer radio-on time to transmit the same amout of data
+  - **Reduced speeds:** due to the fact that more bits are needed to transmit the same amount of data (125 kbps or 500 kbps, depending on the **coding scheme** used)

 ### 2M PHY